MageHack/modman-magefiles/README.md

 NOTE:
 Does not support Magento shell script modules like this module :)

+######Known Issues
+1. For some reasons some adminhtml templates return template files from base/default instead of files from default/default

 ######@TODO
 Support Library files
 Support image files used in templates